 “There is a reward for serving any living being”.

-The reply of the Prophet s.a.w. through the abovementioned hadith tells us how important it is to serve and care for the living beings on Earth - animals included.
-This can be justified by the clarification of the Prophet s.a.w. on the reward upon doing such noble deeds.
+The abovementioned hadith tells us how important it is to serve and care for the living beings on Earth - animals included.
+This can be justified by the clarification of the Prophet s.a.w. on the reward for doing such noble deeds.

 Taking care of the wellbeing of the creations of Allah s.w.t. affects the state of the environment as it ensures the welfare of the living beings to carry out their crucial responsibilities for the world we live in.
 Not only do we seek the rewards, but we also seek a peaceful, balanced, and healthy co-existence for the people of our time and for the future generations to come.